Introduction and Inspirations

 Compound Types

 Compound types are basically types that can group multiple values into one.
-Bleach has two primitive compound types: str and list.
-Let's take a look at them:
+Bleach has two primitive compound types: list

 Type: list